RasaHQ/rasa/docs/core/domains.rst

 An example of a Domain
 ----------------------

-As an example, the ``DefaultDomain`` has the following yaml definition:
+As an example, the the domain created by ``rasa init`` has the following yaml definition:

 .. literalinclude:: ../../rasa/cli/initial_project/domain.yml